Chip Neville, MFA - Artist/Musician

 Chip Neville is a new media artist working both traditional and electronic mediums including but not limited to, music, animation, video, installation, and performance.
 His work covers a diverse set of topics ranging from humor to politics with an emphasis on local environmental issues.

-He has worked for over 30 years as a graphic designer and extensively during that time as an illustrator producing work for the State of Florida and in more than twenty internationally published, award winning children’s books.
+Chip has worked for over 30 years as an Art Director, illustrator and graphic designer producing work for both public and private employers.
+Most notably he was art Director, and primary illustrator for more than twenty internationally published, award winning children’s books.

-As an traditional and new media artist he works with local art organizations such as the Salvador Dali Museum, The Tampa Museum of Art, and the Emit Series.
-He has exhibited work at film festivals and galleries locally and across the country showing experimental video, photography, animation, and video installation combined with performance.
+As an traditional, and new media artist Chip has worked with local art organizations such as the Salvador Dali Museum, The Tampa Museum of Art, and the Emit Series.
+He has exhibited work at film festivals and galleries locally, and across the country showing experimental video, photography, animation, and video installation combined with performance.

-While active in the local music and arts community, Chip has most recently been working as a college instructor.
+While active in the local music and arts community, Chip Neville has most recently been working as a college instructor.
 He specializes in animation, digital audio, video production, visual theory, and new media.
-He currently is fulltime faculty for the Art Institute of Tampa, and adjuncts at St. Petersburg College.
-He also instructed in various capacities on the faculties of the International Academy of Design and Technology (Tampa), University of South Florida, and the University of Tampa.
+He is currently teaching at St. Petersburg College.
+Previously he worked for the Art Institute of Tampa, and instructed in various capacities on the faculties of the International Academy of Design and Technology (Tampa), University of South Florida, and the University of Tampa.

 The title bar of my web page says “Artist/Musician.”
 Truly this is the only way to describe my creative practice unless perhaps you were to add “traditional/digital” to artist/musician.
 That indeed would lay a better foundation for discussing my work.
-It is not so simple to say I am an animator or a guitarist.
-Indeed I am very much both.
-I also have a command of many other techniques and medium that I use regularly, such as percussion and keyboards on the music side and paint, sculpture and photography on the art side.
-It would be inaccurate unless I described my approach to creativity as richly interdisciplinary.
+My early influences visually were M.C.
+Escher, Salvador Dali, and Leonardo DaVinci.
+Musically I was very interested in the music to Warner Brothers cartoons, The Beatles, Jimi Hendrix, Frank Zappa, and Bach.
+Thematically I tend towards cultural critique, and advocacy for environmental issues through humor and allegory.
+I would described my approach to creativity as richly interdisciplinary.